E'Twaun Moore: Senior season (2010–2011)

 After being named First Team All-Big Ten in his junior season, Moore decided to enter the 2010 NBA draft along with teammate JaJuan Johnson.
 On the deadline of May 8, both players decided to pull out of the draft and return for their senior seasons.
 Moore began his senior season as a Preseason First Team All-Big Ten selection by the Big Ten media for the 2010–11 Big Ten Conference men's basketball season., a preseason top 50 candidate for the Wooden Award and a candidate for the Lowe's Senior CLASS Award.
 On November 26, 2010, Moore recorded his first 30-point game performance when he scored 31 points by going 9 of 18 from the floor against Southern Illinois.
 Moore had another 31 point performance New Year's Eve against Northwestern, which included a career-high of 7 made three-point field goals in a game.
 He recorded season highs of 7 assists against Alcorn State on November 17, 9 rebounds (4 times), and 4 steals against Austin Peay.
 On January 3, he was named Co-Big Ten Player of the Week.
 In early-mid January, Moore went cold, making only 15 of his 57 shot attempts from the floor, while not attempting a single free throw in four games (2–2).
 On February 20, Moore led #11 Purdue with a career-high 38 points over #3 Ohio State, which included a career-high 7 three-point field goals, while scoring his 2,000th career point.
-It was the most points scored by a Boilermaker in a single game since Glenn Robinson in 1994.
 The performance earned Moore Big Ten Player of the Week recognition.
 Moore was named one of ten finalists for the Lowe's Senior Class Award, as well as selected to both the midseason Naismith Award and midseason Wooden Award top-30 lists.
 Moore helped lead #9 Purdue to a 2nd-place finish in conference play with a 14–4 record and 25–6 overall.
 Moore was again selected for the First-Team All-Big Ten along with teammate JaJuan Johnson.
 Moore was also a National Association of Basketball Coaches (NABC) Division I District 7 All‐District second team choice.
 Since the Big Ten Conference was its own district, this is equivalent to being named second team All-Big Ten by the NABC.
 Moore was selected by the United States Basketball Writers Association to its 2010–11 Men's All-District Team.
 Moore was among the 20 players on the final ballot for the John R. Wooden Award.
 Moore finished his senior year averaging career highs of 18 points (2nd on team), 5.1 rebounds (2nd), 3.2 assists (2nd), and .5 blocks.
 He shot 44.7 from the floor, 71 percent from the line, and 40 percent from beyond the arc.
 He scored 20+ points in eleven games, including three 30+ point games.
 The National Association of Basketball Coaches named Moore a third team All-American Selection, and he was picked as a Third Team All-American by Fox Sports.
 The Associated Press named Moore an honorable mention.